sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1500 - query.md

 - If there are multiple candidates fuzzy matches in the document (for example, two instances of `April 7`), Sensible chooses the top-scoring match regardless of its location in the document.
 Sensible doesn't use page location data to find the match.

-- If the LLM returns text that's not in the document, then Sensible can't match that to a location.
+- If the LLM returns text that's not in the document, then location highlighting is inapplicable.